environmental-social-governance

 - Efforts around ESG support Capital Group’s long-held commitment to responsible stewardship of our clients’ assets.

-- Our commitment to ESG is demonstrated by both its integration into The Capital System™ and how it is reflected in our own business operations.
+- Our commitment to ESG is demonstrated by its integration into our investment approach, The Capital System™.

 Capital Group’s founder, Jonathan Bell Lovelace, was a pioneering investor back in the days of the Great Depression and the Dust Bowl.
 Almost a century later, his innovative emphasis on fundamental research still guides us.